 There is one exception to this rule.
-Sidewalk, road or ditch maintenance less than 12 inches in depth that does not lower the original grade or original flow line of the ditch.
+Road or ditch maintenance less than 12 inches in depth that does not lower the original grade or original flow line of the ditch.
 However because facilities can be shallower than when originally installed, it is highly recommended that a locate is requested for ditch maintenance.
 Responding to an emergency, requires a call for an emergency locate This includes all private contractors, Cities, Counties, ODOT, BLM, and the Forest Service who do year round road maintenance.
-OAR 952-001-0010(7)

-20. Does the installation of for-sale signs used by real estate companies require one call locate requests?
+19. Does the installation of for-sale signs used by real estate companies require one call locate requests?
 How would you pre-mark the area so it isn't over marked?

 Yes.
 The law is very clear, installing posts of any kind requires a locate request to be called in at least 2 business days before it is to be installed.
-OAR 952-001-0010(7), OAR 952-001-0050

-It is suggested that a flag or stake be placed at the desired location in advance of the locate request being called in and 2.
+- It is suggested that a flag or stake be placed at the desired location in advance of the locate request being called in and - 2.
 The caller should request only a 5 foot radius of the stake or flag be marked.